mad134/parkes-user-guide/source/rx_corr.rst

 A number of backend units are available:

 * DFB4: spectral line, pulsar, continuum and polarimetry, for one IF dual polarization observations
 * BPSR: multi beam digital backend for pulsar observations (up to 13 IFs dual polarization).
-* APSR: coherent dedispersion recorder for pulsar observations (one IF dual polarization).
 * HIPSR: a reconfigurable digital backend for the Parkes Multibeam receiver.
+* CASPSR: a GPU-based backend for pulsar observaitons.
+Capable of phase-coherent dispersion removal for 2 IF, dual-polsarisation signals with a maximum bandwidth of 400 MHz
+* DAS: baseband analog to digital sampling system (VLBI only)
+* MK-V: combines a set of tuneable samplers and a disk recorder for VLBI (VLBI only)

 Please check the `Parkes Correlator Guide <http://www.parkes.atnf.csiro.au/observing/documentation/software/CORREL/index.html>`_. for information on capabilities or email ATNF-Parkes-Remobs[at]csiro.au to ascertain requirements.